soxueren/atsd/installation/cloudera.md

 apps.axibase.com = HADOOP.AXIBASE.COM
 ```

-Make sure that the hostname specified in `kdc` and `admin_server` properties above is resolvable on the ATSD server.
+Make sure that the hostname specified in the `kdc` and `admin_server` properties above is resolvable on the ATSD server.
 Add it to `/etc/hosts` if necessary.

 ### Kerberos Settings

-Specify `axibase` principal and `keytab` path settings in `/opt/atsd/atsd/conf/server.properties` file in ATSD:
+Specify the `axibase` principal and `keytab` path settings in the `/opt/atsd/atsd/conf/server.properties` file in ATSD:

 ```ls
 # Kerberos principal, identified with username and realm.